SystemsApproach/ops/intro.rst

   operationalizes (activates) their code.
-It is common to focus on the former and view the latter as a burden (especially if someone else will be responsible for deploying and operating their code), but coding to the mangement platform interface is a central part of the contract for delivering a managed service.
+It is common to focus on the former and view the latter as a burden (especially if someone else will be responsible for deploying and operating their code), but coding to the management platform interface is a central part of the contract for delivering a managed service.
 Understanding and appreciating the "hows" and "whys" of this platform is critical to developers doing their job.*